 4. The Power Plug

-I super glued the power plug in one of the 4 holes on either side, and it’s working like a charm!
+It works perfectly since I superglued the power plug into one of the four holes on either side.

 5. Super Bright